-- (a) Redemption.
-Shares of Preferred Stock shall be redeemed by the Corporation out of funds lawfully available therefor at a price per share equal to the Seed Original Issue Price, the Series A Original Issue Price, the Series B Original Issue Price, the Series B Original Issue Price or the Series D Original Issue Price, as applicable, plus all declared but unpaid dividends thereon (the "Redemption Price"), in three annual installments commencing not more than 30 days after receipt by the Corporation at any time on or after the fifth anniversary of the Second Series D Original Issue Date, from the holders of at least fifty-eight percent (58%) in voting power of the then-outstanding shares of Preferred Stock, of written notice requesting redemption of all shares of Preferred Stock.
+(a) Redemption.
+Shares of Preferred Stock shall be redeemed by the Corporation out of funds lawfully available therefor at a price per share equal to the Seed Original Issue Price, the Series A Original Issue Price, the Series B Original Issue Price, the Series C Original Issue Price or the Series D Original Issue Price, as applicable, plus all declared but unpaid dividends thereon (the "Redemption Price"), in three annual installments commencing not more than 30 days after receipt by the Corporation at any time on or after the fifth anniversary of the Second Series D Original Issue Date, from the holders of at least fifty-eight percent (58%) in voting power of the then-outstanding shares of Preferred Stock, of written notice requesting redemption of all shares of Preferred Stock.
 The date of each such installment shall be referred to as a "Redemption Date".
 On each Redemption Date, the Corporation shall redeem, on a pro rata basis in accordance with the number of shares of Preferred Stock owned by each holder, that number of outstanding shares of Preferred Stock determined by dividing (i) the total number of shares of Preferred Stock outstanding immediately prior to such Redemption Date by (ii) the number of remaining Redemption Dates (including the Redemption Date to which such calculation applies); provided, however, that Excluded Shares (as defined below) shall not be redeemed and shall be excluded from the calculations set forth in this sentence.
-If the Corporation does not have sufficient funds legally available to redeem on any Redemption Date all shares of Preferred Stock to be redeemed on such Redemption Date, the Corporation shall redeem a pro rata portion of each holder's redeemable shares of such capital stock out of funds legally available therefor, based on the respective amounts which would otherwise be payable in respect of the shares to be redeemed if the legally available funds were sufficient to redeem all such shares, and shall redeem the remaining shares to have been redeemed as soon as pra - (b) Redemption Notice.
+If the Corporation shall redeem a pro rata portion of each holder's redeemable shares of such capital stock out of funds legally available therefor, based on the respective amounts which would otherwise be payable in respect of the shares to be redeemed if the legally available funds were sufficient to redeem all such shares, and shall redeem the remaining shares to have been redeemed as soon as practicable after the Corporation has funds legally available therefor.

+(b) Redemption Notice.
 The Corporation shall send written notice of the mandatory redemption (the "Redemption Notice") to each holder of record of Preferred Stock not less than 10 days prior to each Redemption Date.
-Each Redemption Notice shall state: - (i) the number of shares of Preferred Stock held by the holder that the Corporation shall redeem on the Redemption Date specified in the Redemption Notice; - (ii) the Redemption Date and the Redemption Price; - (iii) the then-applicable rate at which the shares of Preferred Stock held by each holder may be converted into Common Stock prior to such Redemption Date; and - (iv) that the holder is to surrender to the Corporation, in the manner and at the place designated, his, her or its certificate or certificates representing the shares of Preferred Stock to be redeemed.
+Each Redemption Notice shall state:

+(i) the number of shares of Preferred Stock held by the holder that the Corporation shall redeem on the Redemption Date specified in the Redemption Notice;

+(ii) the Redemption Date and the Redemption Price;

+(iii) the then-applicable rate at which the shares of Preferred Stock held by each holder may be converted into Common Stock prior to such Redemption Date; and

+(iv) that the holder is to surrender to the Corporation, in the manner and at the place designated, his, her or its certificate or certificates representing the shares of Preferred Stock to be redeemed.